-On June 9, 2014, we approved the Tonix Pharmaceuticals Holdings Corp.
-2014 Employee Stock Purchase Plan, or the 2014 ESPP.
+On June 9, 2014, our Stockholder's approved the Tonix Pharmaceuticals Holdings Corp.
+2014 Employee Stock Purchase Plan (the "2014 ESPP").
 The 2014 ESPP allows eligible employees to purchase up to an aggregate of 30,000 shares of our common stock.
 Under the 2014 ESPP, on the first day of each offering period, each eligible employee for that offering period has the option to enroll for that offering period, which allows the eligible employees to purchase shares of our common stock at the end of the offering period.
 Each offering period under the 2014 ESPP is for six months, which can be modified from time-to-time.
 Subject to limitations, each participant will be permitted to purchase a number of shares determined by dividing the employee's accumulated payroll deductions for the offering period by the applicable purchase price, which is equal to 85 percent of the fair market value of our common stock at the beginning or end of each offering period, whichever is less.
 A participant must designate in his or her enrollment package the percentage (if any) of compensation to be deducted during that offering period for the purchase of stock under the 2014 ESPP, subject to the statutory limit under the Code.
-As of June 30, 2017, after giving effect to shares purchased, as described below, there were 1,689 shares available for future issuance under the 2014 ESPP.
+As of December 31, 2017, there were 1,689 shares available for future issuance under the 2014 ESPP.

 The 2014 ESPP is considered a compensatory plan with the related compensation cost written off over the six month offering period.
-The compensation expense related to the 2014 ESPP for the six months ended June 30, 2017 and 2016 was \$36,000 and \$59,000, respectively.
-As of June 30, 2017, approximately \$76,000 of employee payroll deductions, which had been withheld since January 1, 2017, the commencement of the offering period ending June 30, 2017, are included in accrued expenses in the accompanying balance sheet.
+The compensation expense related to the 2014 ESPP for the year ended December 31, 2017 and 2016 was \$36,000 and \$69,000, respectively.
 In July 2017, 17,760 shares that were purchased as of June 30, 2017, were issued under the 2014 ESPP, and approximately \$64,000 of employee payroll deductions accumulated at June 30, 2017, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
-In January 2017, 2,496 shares that were purchased as of December 31, 2016, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
+In January 2017, 2,496 shares that were purchased as of December 31, 2016, were issued under the 2014 ESPP, and approximately \$10,000 of employee payroll deductions accumulated at December 31, 2016, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
+No employee deductions were withheld for the period beginning July 1, 2017.